Sammy Baloji: Theme and works

-Baloji is commonly known for his photographic works, which usually pertains to Lubumbashi’s 20th century history, including Mémoire, The Album, and his Kolwezi series.
+Baloji is commonly known for his photographic works, which usually pertains to Lubumbashi's 20th century history, including Mémoire, The Album, and his Kolwezi series.

-The theme within most of Baloji’s works is in relation to Lubumbashi’s colonized history, which was initially controlled by Belgium.
+The theme within most of Baloji's works is in relation to Lubumbashi's colonized history, which was initially controlled by Belgium.
 This includes the time where the Belgium king, Leopold II, was in possession of the Congolese people in the province, but they were eventually passed off to the Union Minière du Haut-Katanga.
 The union started to control the Congolese people into forced mining labor in 1911.
 The land that held Lubumbashi was rich in valuable materials, with the most abundant source being copper, something that can be seen in Baloji's sculpture work.

 Photographic Essay on Urban Planning was also a collection of photographs created by the artist himself.
 The series contained twelve images within a grid, depicting half as aerial images of Lubumbashi and the other six filled with flies and mosquitoes.
 This was in relation to the forced division by the Belgian colonizers on the Congolese people, under the disguise it was meant to separate the people from the malaria holding insects.

-Baloji also has works in sculpture as well.
-Two copper sculptures, Sociétés Secrètes and The Other Memorial were similar pieces that both depicted the texture of scarification, which were in reference to the artist’s culture.
+Baloji also has works in sculpture.
+The two copper sculptures, Sociétés Secrètes and The Other Memorial were similar pieces that both depicted the texture of scarification, which were in reference to the artist's culture.
 Sociétés Secrètes contained eight bas-reliefs, which are all unique to one another due to the varying scarification patterns.
-The Other Memorial is dome shaped and also contains the patterns of scarification, but it's historical meaning this time reflects certain instances that happened during World War I.
+The Other Memorial is dome shaped and also contains the patterns of scarification, but its historical meaning this time reflects certain instances that happened during World War I.

+Baloji and David Nadeau-Bernatchez co-directed the 2020 documentary film Rumba Rules, New Genealogies (Rumba Rules, nouvelles généalogies), about the music scene of Kinshasa.

 Mémoire

 Mémoire is a series of images composed by Baloji himself, sharing the historical events of Lubumbashi during its colonization in the 20th century.
 The artist uses black-and-white archival photos of the Congolese people and crops them out onto a colored, contemporary background of mine sites they were forced to work on.
 Baloji does these compositions and edits in Photoshop.
 Multiple images within the series portrays the vulnerability and uneasiness of the figures presented on each of the photographs.

-The series was also done in a video adaption format, for Baloji’s first use in time-based media.
+The series was also done in a video adaption format, for Baloji's first use in time-based media.
 This over fourteen-minute video still follows the lines of the original photo series’ meaning, but is now presented by the dancing performance of Congolese choreographer, Faustin Linyekula.